Where To Stay In George Town When You Visit Penang

 Join one of their earlier guided tours at 11 AM and continue with lunch at Indigo Restaurant.

-Remember the Mahjong scene of ‘Crazy Rich Asians’?
+Remember the Mahjong scene in ‘Crazy Rich Asians’?

 Well, The Blue Mansion was the unsung star – the movie was shot there!